-This delightful summer dessert is the perfect sweet treat to cap off your next dinner party!
-I love clafoutis because it’s rustic, very easy to make, and can be prepared in advance.
+This delightful summer dessert is the perfect sweet treat to cap off your next summer dinner!
+I love clafoutis because it’s unfussy, very easy to make, and can be prepared in advance.
 It’s also not super-sweet.
 Most of the sweetness comes from the fruit, which is why it’s important to select ripe, in-season fruit.
 This recipe can be made with peaches, nectarines, plums, apricots, cherries, anything that you like!

 So what exactly is a clafoutis?

-A Clafoutis is a baked French dessert.
+A Clafoutis, pronounced “klah-foo-tee”, is a baked French dessert.
 The base is a batter similar to crepe batter; it’s made up of milk, cream, eggs, sugar, and flour.
 When baked, it has a custard-like texture (similar to flan) but is firm enough to hold onto the juices from the stone fruit and berries.
 Serve it warm or room temperature dusted with powdered sugar.

 Great news!
 This recipe is very simple to make gluten-free.
 All you have to do is substitute a gluten-free flour blend for the all-purpose flour.
-I really like the brand Cup4Cup, Bobs Redmill has a good GF flour as well.
+The brand Cup4Cup is my favorite gluten-free flour.

 Watch the video for how to make stone fruit clafoutis:

 - Blackberry and Almond Crostata

 - Toasted Coconut Chocolate Chip Blondies

 - Meyer Lemon Polenta Cake